Building inspection

 Century-old housing stock

 Over 40% of Montreal's residential buildings were built before 1960.
-Cast iron or lead plumbing, knob-and-tube wiring, vermiculite asbestos — the challenges are numerous and predictable.
+Cast iron or lead plumbing, knob-and-tube wiring, vermiculite asbestos — including cast iron drain issues common in pre-1970 buildings — the challenges are numerous and predictable.
+Whether you are buying a house or a condo in Montreal, a thorough inspection is essential.

 Common findings